-Try these unique hummus recipes and get out of your boring salsa rut.
+Try these unique and healthy hummus recipes and get out of your boring salsa rut.

 The Super Bowl is just around the corner and with the piles of nachos and fried chicken wings that are bound to be on tables across the country, here are some options for a healthier treat.
 (You can also find healthier chicken wing recipes here, and healthy dip recipes here.)
 Traditional hummus is a mixture of protein-packed garbanzo beans (chickpeas), garlic, and tahini (sesame) paste but these recipes use various veggies and beans to create a plethora of options.
 Serve with veggies, whole wheat crackers, and baked pita chips.